preejackie/GSoC-2019-LLVM/index.md

 ### What I learn?
 1. I learned that I love to code, more than I thought it before.
 2. I learn more about LLVM, JIT, Linkers, Object Files :)
-3. Most importantly, I learned that I don't know many stuff's which is cool, because now I know that - it's time to improve
+3. Most importantly, I learned that I don't know many stuff's which is cool, because now I know that - it's time to improve.

 ### See you!
 Thanks for checking this out, if you any queries regarding GSoC always free to get in touch with me `Twitter handle - @preejackie`